LearnersGuild/learning-os/GLOSSARY.md

 # Goal Instance

+TODO: Clean this up

 A Goal Instance is an instantiation of a Goal Template.
-It belongs to a specific cycle, and a specific team.
+It belongs to a specific team.

-One Team works on one Goal instance for one Cycle.
+One Team works on one Goal instance for one or more Cycles.
 A goal is a game structure (contract).

 # Goal Template

 TODO: Define Goal template

+Goals Templates can be single cycle, or multi-cycle.

+A goal is a game structure (contract template).

 # Guild